🧠Working With AI the Right Way | Communication Skills — Intent, Structure & One-Step Clarity — Chapter Seven

 Many users attempt to compress work by asking for everything at once.

-This often backfires.
+This backfires.

-AI systems respond to complexity by expanding explanation, adding safeguards, and widening scope.
 What was meant to save time creates friction.

 One-step communication:

-reduces variance
+Reduces variance

-allows correction
+Allows correction

 Communication does not end with output.